jurassix/react-validation-mixin/README.md

 ### API

+Add the mixin to your React Component:

+    mixins: [ValidationMixin]

-Mixin has a single required object (or function) to define:
+The Mixin has a single required object (or function) to define on your component.

+_This map is the validation description for the components State.
+Each of the keys of the map should correspond to a key in your state._

     validatorTypes: {
       'username': isRequired,
       'password': [isRequired, isLength(12)]
     }

-Fields can be validated against a single or multiple strategies.
+Fields can be validated against a single strategy or multiple strategies.

 To validate a single field: